yukinami/NoodlesStu-iOS-Prototype/README.md

 NooldesStu-iOS
 ===============

-This project is a prototype and is an iOS application built for [591mian][591mian-home].
+This project is an iOS prototype app for demonstration.

 Coding Style
 -------------